 A jury later found the defendant guilty of DWI and sentenced him to the maximum penalties of 180 days in jail and a $2,000 fine.
 On appeal, the defendant argued there was insufficient evidence to support his conviction.
 More precisely, the defendant said that while he was admittedly intoxicated when the trooper approached him, there was no proof he was actually “operating” a vehicle at the time.

 The Seventh District disagreed with this reasoning and affirmed the defendant’s conviction and sentence.
 First, the defendant voluntarily told the trooper he had been “driving from Lubbock” when he stopped to relieve himself.
 Second, the defendant’s fiancée, who was a passenger at the time, also told the trooper the defendant had been driving.

 Although the fiancée testified at trial that she had actually been driving–and moved to the passenger seat because she was also drinking and did not want to be charged with DWI–the appeals court said the jury was free to believe the trooper’s account of what happened.
 Given the “totality of the circumstances,” the Seventh District said the jury could reasonably conclude the defendant was “operating” a vehicle while intoxicated.

 Call Tad A. Nelson, Experienced DWI Lawyer Today!

 The most important thing you can do when stopped by a police officer on suspicion of DWI is to say nothing.
 Any voluntary statement you make will be used against you as evidence in court.
 The best thing you can do is remain silent and contact an experienced Houston DWI defense lawyer as soon as possible.
-If you need a lawyer to represent you in a DWI case, call Tad at 713-489-7373 today.
+If you need an experienced criminal justice lawyer to represent you in a DWI case, call Tad at 713-489-7373 today.